littlewhitesea/StitchDiffusion/README.md

 # StitchDiffusion
-This is the official implementation of "Exploration of Text-to-Image Diffusion Models to Customize 360-degree Panoramas"
+This is the official implementation of "Customizing 360-Degree Panoramas through Text-to-Image Diffusion Models"